femou1/pb-handbooks/pbst_handbook.md

 This event can be hosted by Elite Tier+, where PBST's role is to assist PET patrols by handling core controls and fighting TMS while PET are busy with handling whatever fires and chaos occurs.

 PET Patrol Supports will not be announced until PET announces on their channels to start joining their patrol.
 You can attain 1 base point for attending the event in addition to 1 bonus points for 2 people at most.

+In addition you are now allowed to kill neutrals causing chaos during PET patrols without giving a warning, before the change it was just during TMS events.

 [/details]